10 Major Signage Design Mistakes to Avoid

 Wayfinding signs should work for everyone, not just a specific group of users.
 A common mistake in signage design is failing to consider the diverse needs of all visitors, such as seniors, people with disabilities, or those who speak different languages.

 Poor signage design can make spaces confusing and unwelcoming.
 Small fonts are hard for older adults to read, while low-contrast text poses challenges for those with vision impairments.
-Text-only signs may also confuse people with limited literacy or language barriers.

-5. Using Low-Contrast Colors and Hard-to-Read Fonts
+5. Using Low-Contrast Colours and Hard-to-Read Fonts

 6. Inconsistency in design elements

-Consistency not only improves user experience but also strengthens brand identity.
+To avoid this, keep the same size, fonts, colour schemes, and icon sets across all signage.
+Stick to the consistent layout; it not only improves user experience but also strengthens brand identity.
 A cohesive design helps visitors move confidently through a space without confusion.

 7. Failing to Maintain or Update Signage Over Time